airpodsreplicas/airreps/docs/introduction/sound-quality.md

 ::: warning
 Some older batches might have a faint clicking sound or uneven sound between the ears.
 Check the troubleshooting section for fixes.

+Also, the current AirPods Pro 2 5.2TB version has a 100% Volume bug on macOS.
+Unfortunately, no solution is available at the moment.
+We are actively engaging with verified sellers to stay updated on any developments regarding this issue.
 :::